The Graded Classification Conjecture holds for graphs with disjoint cycles: 2-S-NE graphs

 If $m=0$, we allow $\omega$ to be the entry of a connecting matrix.
 In this case, the connecting matrix is a $1\times n$ matrix over $\omega\cup\{\omega\}$ such that $a_{0i}$ is the cardinality of the exits ending at $w_i.$

 Let us move on to the $n=0$ case.
-If $E=E_{\tot}$ has a sink, we define $E_{\direct}$ analogously by letting $V=R(V)$ be the set of vertices of $P_H$ which are not in $H$ and pasting the graphs $(P_H)_{\can, V}$ and $E/H$ together using Proposition \ref{proposition_canonical_tails} just as in the $n>0$ case.
+If $E=E_{\tot}$ has a sink, we define $E_{\direct}$ analogously by letting $V=R(V)$ be the set of vertices of $P_H$ which are not in $H$ and pasting the graphs $(P_H)_{\can, V}$ and $E/H$ together with rearranging paths using Proposition \ref{proposition_canonical_tails} just as in the $n>0$ case.

 We also let $H_t$ (where $t$ is for ``tails'') be the subgraph of $E_{\direct}$ generated by $H$ and $k_t$ be its spine length.
 The graph $H_t$ is a 1-S-NE graph and $w_0$ is its sink.
 We say that $H_t$ is the {\em tail graph}.
-For example, if $E$ is the first graph below, the second graph is $E_{\direct}$ and the third graph is $H_t.$
+If $n>0,$ we define the tail graph analogously as the subgraph generated by vertices in $H$.
+Such a definition enables us to unify the arguments of both $n>0$ and $n=0$.